Radio (LL Cool J album): Background and recording

 LL dropped out of Andrew Jackson High School in Queens to record his first studio album, also the first LP to be issued by Def Jam.
-Recording sessions for Radio took place at Chung King Studios in Chinatown, Manhattan under Rubin's direction.
+Recording sessions for Radio took place at Chung King Studios in Chinatown, Manhattan, under Rubin's direction.
 Rubin recalled that "There were no expectations.
 Everything was done through trial and error.
 As long as it sounded good, it didn't matter how technically wrong it might be."

 Notable among the personnel was LL's DJ Jay Philpot, better known as Cut Creator.
 A Queens native and former trombonist, Philpot met LL at a block party, and they began performing together.
-The audio mastering was handled by engineer Herb Powers at 130 West 42nd Street in the Frankford Wayne Mastering Labs, and Radio was set for release in November 1985, containing a dedication in the liner notes to LL's mother and grandparents.
+The audio mastering was handled by engineer Herb Powers Jr. at 130 West 42nd Street at Frankford-Wayne Mastering Labs, and Radio was set for release in November 1985, containing a dedication in the liner notes to LL's mother and grandparents.
 Radio's release had been anticipated by many hip-hop fans following LL's appearance in the hip-hop movie Krush Groove, which was based on the beginnings of Def Jam and featured the lead single "I Can't Live Without My Radio" from Radio.